 Pakistan sent all of these drones back to China for repair, but China has yet to fix them and return them to Pakistan.
 Pakistan’s technical investigation confirmed that this drone is made of low-quality material and not the same as what was promised by China.

 Following are some of the faulty equipment sent to Pakistan:

 Recently acquired two Chinese 053H3 Frigates (BNS Umar Farooq and BNS Abu Ubaidah) arrived at Mongla Port Bangladesh in 2020, after experiencing multiple defects en route.
 This included a non-functioning navigation radar and gun system.
 The Chinese have reportedly asked for additional payment to repair the boats.

 Kathmandu received six China-made Y12e and MA60 aircrafts for its airlines.
 They are now lying idle.
 Interestingly, they were rejected by Bangladesh in the first place.

-Myanmar’s senior leadership is unhappy over the quality of Chinese equipment supplied to them but is helpless due to lack of sources.
+Myanmar’s senior leadership is unhappy over the quality of Chinese equipment supplied to them but is helpless due to a lack of sources.
 However, they have started diversifying their imports, looking towards India.

 A CH-4B UAV crashed near the Bir Rogaa airbase, located in the Wilaya of Oum el-Bouaghi, East Algeria.

 Many countries suffered financial losses and lost many valiant officers each year.
-The reasons were the defective Chinese equipment, expensive/no after-sale assistance, and poor contract evaluations with a lack of clarity.…
+The reasons were the defective Chinese equipment, expensive/no after-sale assistance, and poor contract evaluations with a lack of clarity…

 Hwa-Young compiled and curated this reportHwa-Young (South Asia Analyst of Ij-reportika)